-In order to declare a major students must have already completed one course that leads to the minor, Music 131, 226, 231, or 281.
+In order to declare a major, students must have already completed one of the following courses: Music 131, 226, 231, or 281.

 The music minor is a flexible program designed to be responsive to students' varied interests.
 The minor requires a minimum of 20 credits above the 100 level; students may choose from courses in theory, history, ethnomusicology, performance, or composition.

 In order to declare a minor a student must have already completed one course that leads to the minor: Music 131, 215, 220, 226, 231, 239, or 281.

 Five College Ethnomusicology Certificate

 Through the Five College consortium, students may take courses for credit at any campus.
 In addition, students with a special interest in ethnomusicology may pursue the Five College Certificate in Ethnomusicology, a program that allows students to develop a unique, multi-disciplinary curriculum focused on their individual research interests